Icinga/icinga2/doc/2-getting-started.md

 The Icinga 2 DB IDO module will check for the required database schema version on startup and generate an error message if not satisfied.

+**Example:** You are upgrading Icinga 2 from version `2.0.2` to `2.1.0`.
+Look into the *upgrade* directory:

+    $ ls /usr/share/icinga2-ido-pgsql/schema/upgrade/
+    2.0.2.sql  2.1.0.sql

+There is a new upgrade file called `2.1.0.sql` which must be applied to your IDO database.

 #### <a id="installing-ido-postgresql"></a> Installing the IDO PostgreSQL module